rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 drift racing game inspired by Atari
 Battlezone and Wipeout created using
 Syn9's [Rust Mini Game Framework][mgfw].
-The game and is part of an open source [repository][s9-minigame-repo] of several mini-games that use this framework.
+The game is part of an open source [repository][s9-minigame-repo] of several mini-games that use this framework.